1. Feature Overview

 In LeadSquared, you can either –

-- Or using the drag and drop Portal Designer to build a portal with zero developer effort required.
+- Use the simple drag and drop Portal Designer to build a portal with zero developer effort.

-Once your portal is built, LeadSquared allows you to deploy it on a test environment.
+Once your portal is built, you can deploy it on a test environment.
 When you’re ready to go live you can use a default LeadSquared domain or configure your own domain to host the portal.
-Version control features are also available to help you maintain an audit trail of changes.
+Version control features are also available to help you manage changes.

 - From the LeadSquared dashboard, navigate to Workflow>Manage Portals.